hexate/AlexTouch.iRate/README.markdown

 							Console.WriteLine("User Requested to be reminded l8ters");
 						};

-						r.PreviewMode = true; // Set this to true If you want to test it
+						r.PreviewMode = true; // Set this to true if you want to test it

 						// you can find this info in itunes connect ;) r.AppStoreID = <your appstore id here>;